Paradoxxs/Gitbook/forensics/sqlite.md

 when information is deleted from the database, it might create a unused pages that are stored on the freelist and is first reused when a new page is required. which allows forensics to acquire the deleted data.
 The free pages can be viewed by using an HEX viewer, then parsing the information manual. [sqlparse.py by Mari DeGrazia](https://github.com/mdegrazia/SQLite-Deleted-Records-Parser) can help you recover deleted entries within the database for you.

-Beside the freelist SQLIte can also store deleted data in unallocated space.
-They are page fragments containing random bits of data.
-Very much like unallocated space on a hard drive.
-This data have to be carved out manual using an hex editor.

 ### Binary large object (blob)